As an Amazon affiliate, I earn from qualifying purchases.

 - Which remotes will control smart home technology like lighting, thermostats, etc.?

 Depending on where you look, you will get different answers the above.
-We have been looking everywhere, and the results are downright scary!
+I have been looking everywhere, and the results are downright scary!

 Harmony Remotes: Product Overviews